altillimity/GVAR-Ingestor/README.md

 A program to receive and decode GVAR from older GOES satellites, more precisely EWS-G1 currently covering the indian ocean area, broadcasting imagery in L-Band on the GVAR downlink.

 The downlink's frequency is 1685.7Mhz.

+***Huge thanks to @ZSztanga who made all of this possible by testing and providing all the data!***

 **This software is still in beta, so bugs and potential instabilities are to be expected**